top of page

 The tree was hauled to the shop of Warren Harper who had agreed to use the wood from the cypress to create benches.
 Twelve benches, half without backs and half with, were built and taken to the preserve to be installed along the walking trail and the wooded path to be used by visitors to the preserve.

-As visitors to the preserve exit the pavilion and turn left on the walking trail, the first bench offers a glimpse of the past.
+As visitors to the preserve exit the pavilion and turn right on the walking trail, the first bench offers a glimpse of the past.
 Definable rings at the ends of the bench seat are clearly visible, and by counting them they offer a means by which the approximate age of the tree can be determined.

 We invite you to sit awhile on one of our benches, enjoy the